What Happens if You Drive With an Expired Driver’s License or None at All?

 This is not an excuse to be forgetful.
 Some states have heavy monetary or jail-time penalties if this happens multiple times.

 What if I Get a DUI With an Expired License?

-If you get a DUI (Drinking Under Influence) when you drive with an expired license, you will have two separate charges: The DUI and unlicensed driving.
-Each will carry their own penalties based on state laws.
+If you get a DUI (Drinking Under Influence) when you drive with an expired license, you will have two separate charges: DUI and unlicensed driving.
+Each will carry its own penalties based on state laws.